-Other family members can be tested for the disorder and any further babies will be tested soon after birth.
-There is a one in four chance that a full brother or sister of a child with hyperornithinaemia also has the disorder.
-Testing during a further pregnancy (prenatal testing) may be possible.
-Discuss this with your Metabolic doctor or a genetic counsellor.
+Other family members can be tested for the disorder.
+Testing during a further pregnancy (prenatal testing) is usually possible-discuss this with your doctor or a genetic counsellor.
+There is a one in four chance that a full brother or sister of a child with MSUD will also have the disorder.